 We also contribute to a vision of a world without packaging waste by supporting the concept of circularity.
-As part of that, we play a role in collecting used packaging and the industry reuses more than 90% of this material in our closed loop business model.
+As part of that, we play a role in collecting used packaging; the industry reuses more than 90% of this material.

-We use our SmartTools to support delivering for Better Planet Packaging.
-In 2020, we added a new tool, LCALite to our suite of Innotools.
+We use our Smart Tools to support delivering for Better Planet Packaging.
+In 2020, we added a new tool, LCALite to our suite of Inno Tools.
 LCALite helps us to have an indicative and fast benchmark of our customer's current packaging solution in comparison to a paper-based packaging solution.
-This tool is a first source of indication and gives good understanding about packaging solutions' carbon footprint and end-of-life impacts.
+This tool is a first source of indication and provides a good overview of a customer's packaging solution's carbon footprint and end-of-life impacts.